maxmcnich/neat-starter/src/posts/my-first-post.md

 ---
-title: This is my first post
-description: Capitalize on low hanging fruit to identify a ballpark value added activity to beta test.
-Override the digital divide with additional clickthroughs from DevOps.
-author: Surjith S M
+title: Veza launches
+description: There isn't much to say!
+Welcome to the launch of Veza.
+A simple platform redefining how mental health works amongst adolescents.
+author: Anonymous (admin)
-date: 2020-09-01
+date: 2022-11-07
 tags:
   - left
   - center